stitchtrove/personal_website/index.md

 Reading The Fragile Threads of Power and then Good Omens.

-Playing DDO, Solasta and Stardew.
+Playing DDO, Wasteland2 and Stardew.

 Cross Stitching over on <a href="https://www.instagram.com/amy_k_w/" target="_blank">Instagram</a>.